AaronDelaplane/dexpress-api-scala/README.md

 ```
 ---

-## How To Rebuild API And Datastore From Scratch
+## How To Create API And Datastore From Scratch
 ```
 > cd <project root>
 > docker-compose down